-When curb (parallel) parking, stop with your rear wheels level with the of the vehicle in front of the space.
-Turn the steering wheel sharply to t back your vehicle slowly into the gap.
-When you just clear the vehicle ahead of you, turn the steering wheel full and back up further toward the curb. y to the left, Now turn the steering wheel to the right again and pull up a little bit until wagen is centered between the cars in front and in back of you. your Volks- When parking on a steep grade, turn the wheels toward the curb and s brake to prevent the vehicle from rolling.
-As a precautionary measure, it to engage first or reverse gear in addition to the hand brake.
-(When y the level, however, be sure to leave the vehicle in neutral.
-This will previon the transmission should another car bump into your parked Volkswa is advisable ou park on ent damage
+When curb (parallel) parking, stop with your rear wheels level with the rear wheels of the vehicle in front of the space.
+Turn the steering wheel sharply to the right and back your vehicle slowly into the gap.
+When you just clear the vehicle ahead of you, turn the steering wheel fully to the left, and back up further toward the curb.
+The second secon Now turn the steering wheel to the right again and pull up a little bit until your Volks- wagen is centered between the cars in front and in back of you.
+The first term the state of the When parking on a steep grade, turn the wheels toward the curb and set the hand brake to prevent the vehicle from rolling.
+As a precautionary measure, it is advisable to engage first or reverse gear in addition to the hand brake.
+(When you park on the level, however, be sure to leave the vehicle in neutral.
+This will prevent damage to the transmission should another car bump into your parked Volkswagen.)